 Price and release date

-What they will cost is also anybody’s guess, though we hope that Apple won’t abandon the $150 price point, as it makes the company very competitive in the current market.
+What the new AirPods will cost is also anybody’s guess, though we hope that Apple won’t abandon the $150 price point, as it makes the company very competitive in the current market.
+For his part, Kuo says the enhanced features like potential heart rate monitoring, wireless charging, and a better Bluetooth chip may mean that Apple’s popular accessory goes up in price.

 The idea of updated AirPods isn’t bad for consumers either.
 While we called them the best fully wireless earbuds available at the time of our review, we did still have some issues with them.
 If Apple finds a way to help them stay in your ears a little better and bumps up the sound quality, while increasing the already fantastic battery life and wireless reliability, a great product could get even better.